($599) Cost to ship a car from Salt Lake City, UT to Paradise, NV

 The time of the year

-The time of year and weather conditions in Salt Lake City and Paradise play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Salt Lake City and Paradise can impact car shipping prices.

 June, September and May are the most pleasant months in Salt Lake City, while January and December are the least comfortable months.